 - Repeat 8-10 reps.

 The deadlift is another foundational exercise move and can be considered the king of posterior chain (glutes, hamstrings, spinal extensors, and calves) exercises.
-It’s an important counterpart to many of the go-to leg exercises like squats and lunges because it really focuses on the often ignored antagonist muscles in the back of the legs.
-Loading the bar with as much weight as you can handle with proper form for 6-8 reps is the best way to reap maximal gains from this move.
+It’s an important counterpart to many of the go-to leg exercises like squats and lunges because it really focuses on the often-ignored antagonist muscles in the back of the legs.
+Loading the bar with as much weight as you can handle with proper form for six to eight reps is the best way to reap maximal gains from this move.
 You can also use a hex bar instead of a standard barbell for a more ergonomic modification.

 - Stand with good posture and your feet shoulder-width apart, arms at your sides, and a loaded barbell in front of your ankles.

 - Bend your knees to sit your hips back as far as possible until you’re low enough to reach and grab the bar while keeping your back straight and chest up.

 - Engage your core to lift the bar while you raise your body up to the tall standing position.
 Your back should stay straight, and the bar should track vertically along your shins.